 Welcome and thank you for your interest in the Educational Technology program at the University of Toledo.
-The Educational Technology Program at the University of Toledo was established to prepare Educational Technology professionals at the certificate, masters (M.Ed.) and doctoral (Ph.D.) levels and is designed to meet the needs of those desiring to become specialists in the field of educational technology.
+The Educational Technology Program at the University of Toledo was established to prepare Educational Technology professionals at the masters (M.Ed.) and doctoral (Ph.D.) levels and is designed to meet the needs of those desiring to become specialists in the field of educational technology.
 The Area of Educational Technology at The University of Toledo is an academic degree area with faculty members in the department of Curriculum and Instruction.
-The area provides courses and degree work in a variety of educational technology with emphases in graduate teacher education, instructional design, multimedia and web design, using the internet in the classroom, developing computer-based and web-based instruction, designing instruction for diverse learner populations, and technology management for P-12 education.
+The area provides courses and degree work in a variety of educational technologies with emphases in graduate teacher education, instructional design, multimedia and web design, using the internet in the classroom, developing computer-based and web-based instruction, designing instruction for diverse learner populations, and technology management for P-12 education.

-It prepares practitioners for leadership roles as public school and college level educators and those desiring to work in training positions in business and industry.
+The Masters and Ph.D. programs prepare practitioners for leadership roles as public school and college level educators and those desiring to work in training positions in business and industry.
 Both program levels include a solid foundation in research, curriculum, and teaching skills with an emphasis instructional design and educational technology.

 Technological advances in educational media and computing have made possible new approaches to technology integration into the curriculum and have transformed the learning/teaching environments.
 Coping with a changing society, the information explosion, and the advancement of technology requires a systematic examination of curriculum strategies and content as well as the manner in which they are presented.
 To be successful, new strategies of instruction based on emerging technological support systems must be developed.
 The Area of Educational Technology is committed to providing courses, seminars, workshops and degrees that develop these capabilities and qualities in students.
-However, if you are planning to teach in P-12 schools, you must have a teaching licensure in a specific subject area or discipline.
+However, if you are planning to teach in P-12 schools, you must have teaching licensure in a specific subject area or discipline.

 The program is intended for students interested in working as instructional designers/developers or media specialist in school districts, colleges, and universities.
 The program also helps graduates for work in industry as instructional designers, online course developers, and consultant’s in-academic/non-academic environments.